Go back

 Haydeh: One important night, I was performing Scheherazade.

-That night was significant because I spoke with the King and his wife, the wife of the Shah.
-She asked me, “What do you want to do with the Iranian dance company?”
+That night was significant because I spoke with the Shah and his wife.
+She asked me, “What do you want to do with the Iranian ballet?”

 I told her, “I want to change the direction of the Iranian Ballet Company.
-If we have stories like Layla and Majnun, which is such an important tale in Iran, written by Nezami Ganjavi, why should we only perform foreign stories like Romeo and Juliet?”
+If we have stories like Layla and Majnun, which is such an important tale in Iran by Nezami Ganjavi, why should we only perform foreign stories like Romeo and Juliet?

 Janet: You wanted to bring Iranian culture into the ballet, rather than only performing stories from other countries?